Cooper Grace Ward has a team dedicated to helping clients respond to tax audits and disputes with the ATO and QRO.

 Depending on your particular circumstances, you may want to consider:

-- how you prepare and manage responses to issues raised by the ATO and OSR – both in terms of relevant evidence and submissions on the correct application of the law
+- how you prepare and manage responses to issues raised by the ATO and QRO – both in terms of relevant evidence and submissions on the correct application of the law

 - getting advice on the extent of tax audit risks and options for managing those risks